shell - Bash: How to set a variable from argument, and with a default value -

 yes. there few ways can it. here's one:

-if [[ "$1" != "" ]]; dir="$1" else dir=. fi
+if [[ "$1" != "" ]]; dir="$1" else dir=. fi“what difference between ,

-?”the syntax
+dir=${1-.}?”the syntax

-set empty string.the syntax
+${1-.}expands.if$1unset, expands$1if$1set—even if$1set empty string.the syntax

-set other empty string.“why can't this?
+${1:-.}expands.if$1unset or set empty string. expands$1if$1set other empty string.“why can't this?

-”because bash, not perl or ruby or other language. (pardon snideness.)
+dir="$1" || '.'”because bash, not perl or ruby or other language. (pardon snideness.)

 in bash,

-separates entire commands (technically separates pipelines). doesn't separate expressions.so
+||separates entire commands (technically separates pipelines). doesn't separate expressions.so

-, , if exits non-zero exit code, execute'.'
+dir="$1" || '.'means “executedir="$1", , if exits non-zero exit code, execute'.'”.

 Comments